-In New York City some electric trains use third rail to reach Grand Central Terminal on the former New York Central Railroad (now Metro-North Railroad) and switch to or from overhead wires when they travel along the former New York, New Haven and Hartford Railroad (now Amtrak) route to Connecticut.
+In New York City some electric trains use third rail to reach Grand Central Terminal on the former New York Central Railroad (now Metro-North Railroad) and use overhead wires when they travel along the former New York, New Haven and Hartford Railroad (now Amtrak) route to Connecticut.
 The changeover is made 'on the fly' (ie; whilst moving).

 In Oslo, Norway, the T-bane system (urban / underground railway) includes both older urban light railway routes which were built with overhead wires and newer routes that right from the outset used the third rail system.
 In spring 2010 the last section of line was closed for for conversion to third rail, this was the Holmenkoll Line which reopened in December of the same year in its new format.

-Whilst most of the S-Bahn system in Hamburg is electrified at 1200v dc third rail, a 32km extension of line S3 which was opened in the winter 2007 / 8 timetable has been electrified at 15,000v ac 16.7Hz, and the trains which were needed for this service were adapted so that they could be powered on both power supply systems.
-As an aside, when the Hamburg S-Bahn first opened in 1908 it was electrified using overhead wires at 6,300v ac 25 Hz, but when in the 1930's the equipment was becoming life expired it was decided that since the third rail electrification in Berlin was working very well so a smilar system would be installed in Hamburg as well.
+Whilst most of the S-Bahn system in Hamburg, Germany is electrified at 1.2kV DC third rail, a 32km extension of line S3 which was opened in the winter 2007 / 8 timetable has overhead wires which are electrified at 15kV AC 16.7Hz, and the trains which were needed for this service were adapted so that they could be powered on both power supply systems.
+As an aside, when the Hamburg S-Bahn first opened in 1908 it was electrified using overhead wires at 6.3kV (6,300V) AC 25 Hz, but when in the 1930's the equipment was becoming life expired it was decided that since the third rail electrification in Berlin was working very well so a similar system should be installed in Hamburg as well.
 The only difference was that Hamburg would be given a higher voltage as this would improve the trains' acceleration.
 The first third rail trains started running in 1939, but because of the war the conversion from overhead wire to third rail was only completed in 1955.

-More detailed information on railway electrification systems plus a reasonably full list of the different voltages used - and where - can be found on these two pages of the free online 'Wikipedia' encyclopædia.
-Railway electrification system List of current systems for electric rail traction (links to an external site which open in new windows).
+More detailed information on railway electrification systems plus a reasonably full list of the different voltages used - and where - can be found on these two pages of the online 'Wikipedia' encyclopædia:

-Nowadays most mainline overhead electrification in mainland Britain is at 25,000v ac 50 Hz.
-In the past some routes used other voltages (primarily but not exclusively 1,500v dc and 6,250v ac 25 Hz) but - with one exception - they have either been converted to the standard (for instance: Manchester to Hadfield / Glossop) or the lines closed (for instance: Lancaster to Morecambe / Heysham).
+Nowadays most mainline overhead electrification in mainland Britain is at 25kV AC 50 Hz.
+In the past some routes used other voltages (primarily but not exclusively 1.5kV DC and 6.25kV [ie: 6,250V] AC 25 Hz) but - with one exception - they have either been converted to the standard (eg: Manchester to Hadfield / Glossop) or the lines closed (eg: Lancaster to Morecambe / Heysham).
 Over the course of time some lines have been converted between different voltages several times.
-Light rail systems tend to use lower voltages (typically 600v dc on older systems & 750v dc on newer systems) as this is safer where on-street operation is involved.
-In Britain we also used to have many electrically operated industrial lines (located at places such as at coal mines) but they have now all been closed.
+Light rail systems tend to use lower voltages (typically 600V DC on older systems & 750V DC on newer systems) as this is safer where on-street operation is involved.
+In Britain we also used to have many electrically operated industrial railways which were located at places such as at coal mines but they have now all been closed.

-The 'Southern' 3rd rail system mostly uses (a nominal) 750v dc, except on lines which at one time were shared with Eurostar trains where the voltage was increased to 850v dc.
-At first the London Brighton and South Coast Railway electrified its suburban services at 6,700v ac 25 Hz using the overhead wire system but after grouping in 1923 the Southern Railway decided to standardise on the London and South Western Railway's (LSWR) (then) 650v dc 3rd rail system which was also in use elsewhere in south London.
+The 'Southern' 3rd rail system mostly uses (a nominal) 750V DC, except on lines which at one time were shared with Eurostar trains where the voltage was increased to 850V DC.
+At first the London Brighton and South Coast Railway electrified its suburban services at 6.7kV (6,700V) AC 25 Hz using the overhead wire system but after grouping in 1923 the Southern Railway decided to standardise on the London and South Western Railway's (LSWR) (then) 650V DC 3rd rail system which was also in use elsewhere in south London.
 It is said that this choice was partly influenced by a greater route mileage having already been electrified using the 3rd rail system.
-For a while some railway depôts in Southern England were electrified at 750v dc via overhead wires instead of 3rd rails as a safety measure for railway staff.
+For a while some railway depôts in Southern England were electrified at 750V DC via overhead wires instead of 3rd rails as a safety measure for railway staff.
 Another constituent of the former Southern Railway - the South Eastern and Chatham Railway - was planning to use a 4th rail system energised at 1.5kV but railway grouping occured before this was installed.

-London's Underground uses the '4th rail' system whereby the electrical return uses a dedicated centre rail, and not the running rails.
-This is supposed to reduce the chance of stray currents damaging tunnel walls, nearby utilities, etc. Although the underground network is nominally electrified at 630v dc the system actually works so that +420v dc is collected from the outer 'positive' (3rd) rail and -210v dc from the centre 'negative' (4th) rail.
+London's Underground uses the 4th rail system whereby the electrical return uses a conductor rail located centrally between the running rails.
+This is supposed to reduce the chance of stray currents damaging tunnel walls, nearby utilities, etc. Although the underground network is mostly nominally electrified at 630V DC the system actually works so that +420V DC is collected from the outer 'positive' (3rd) rail and -210V DC from the centre 'negative' (4th) rail.
 Where underground trains operate over electrified mainline railway tracks they collect the full line voltage from the 3rd rail and the 4th rail is electrically bonded to the running rails - which also act as return for the mainline trains.
 At the boundaries where the trains pass between sections of line electrified on the two systems there are gaps in the electrified 3rd and 4th rails which are of sufficient length to ensure that the trains do not (even briefly) electrically connect the systems together.
-The mainline railway routes which are shared with underground trains are typically electrified at between 660v and 750v, although when the voltage fluctuations described above are bourne in mind so trains using these routes have been known to receive as much as 900V DC.
+The mainline railway routes which are shared with underground trains are typically electrified at between 660V and 750V, although when the voltage fluctuations described above are bourne in mind so trains using these routes have been known to receive as much as 900V DC.
 Since this is a known phenomena the trains which operate over the relevant routes are built to withstand this voltage.

-For the record the Clapham Common - (King William Street) \ Moorgate - Euston section of what is now known as the Northern Line was originally electrified at 500v dc using an off-centre third rail set approximately 12" from one of the running rails and about 1" below them.
+For the record the Clapham Common - (King William Street) \ Moorgate - Euston section of what is now known as the Northern Line was originally electrified at 500V DC using an off-centre third rail set approximately 12" from one of the running rails and about 1" below them.
 This railway used an unusual three-wire DC system with the third rail being electrified at +500V in the northbound tunnel and at -500V in the southbound tunnel.
 This was because the initial system was fed directly from the dynamos in the surface power plant at the Stockwell end of the line and it was important to minimise the voltage drop as much as possible, especially because of the rather steep gradient on the approach to the northern terminus station.
 Concurrent with the 1923-4 closure for widening of the tunnels to make them suitable for standard sized London 'tube' trains the surviving section of line was also converted to standard 4th rail operation.
 In addition, from its opening in 1906 until the commencement of services to Watford Junction in 1917 the Bakerloo Line used a reversed power supply system whereby the centre rail was the 'positive' and the outer rail was used for the 'negative'.
 This was done to counter power supply problems caused by too much current leaking to earth via the cast iron tunnel segments.
 (NB: " means inches; metric conversions are approximate).

 Because of the high cost of maintenance London Underground did once state a desire to switch to an overhead power supply system and in the late 1990's it was believed that the Victoria Line would be converted first, concurrent with the introduction of a new fleet of trains.
 However this idea fell by the wayside when train operations were privatised.
-The Victoria Line would have been one of the easiest to convert as its trains do not share tracks with any other lines - how they would have converted the Piccadilly and Bakerloo lines (smaller profile 'tube' lines which share tracks with full size trains) would have been interesting.
+It would have been interesting to see how they would have converted the Piccadilly and Bakerloo lines which use the smaller profile 'tube' trains but also share tracks with full size trains.

-Although at one time the different British railway companies located the electrified rails at different distances from the running rails and different heights from the ground a 'standard' has come about using the Southern Railway / London Underground system whereby the powered rail is 'outside' of the running rails (can be either side, but not usually both sides at the same location) and offset 3" (8cm) higher plus 16" (41cm) sideways as measured from the inside of the nearest running rail.
+Although at one time the different British railway companies located the electrified rails at different distances from the running rails and different heights from the ground a 'standard' has come about using the LSWR / London Underground system whereby the positive conductor rail is outside of the running rails (can be either side, but not usually both sides at the same location) and offset 3" (8cm) higher plus 16" (41cm) sideways as measured from the inside of the nearest running rail.
 Where used the 4th rail is located centrally between the running rails and 1½" (4cm) above it.
 Nowadays only tracks served by London Underground trains need this extra rail.
-One of the few surviving exceptions to the standard is on the Central Line which when it first opened in 1900 used a 3rd rail (energised at 550v dc) centrally located between the tracks, and due to a restricted loading gauge when (in 1940) it was converted to standard it was found necessary to locate the outer rail an extra 1½" (4cm) higher than normal.
+One of the few surviving exceptions to the standard is on the Central Line which when it first opened in 1900 used a centrally located positive 3rd rail (energised at 550V DC), and due to a restricted loading gauge when (in 1940) it was converted to standard it was found necessary to locate the outer rail an extra 1½" (4cm) higher than normal.
 This only applies to the earliest sections of the line, between Liverpool Street and White City, and as a result only trains fitted with 'high lift' shoegear can travel over this route.

 Apart from the Southern and Underground networks London also has several other 3rd rail systems:-

-was changed to a standard 4th rail system when London Transport tube trains replaced the original trains in the late 1930's.
+This was changed to a standard 4th rail system when London Transport tube trains replaced the original trains in the late 1930's.

-More recently with its incorporation into the Great Northern Electrics suburban mainline railway electrification scheme in the 1970's the section between Drayton Park and Moorgate stations was converted to 3rd rail only and became part of British Railways, using the Class 313 twin-system trains seen here and elsewhere on this page.
+More recently with its incorporation into the Great Northern Electrics suburban mainline railway electrification scheme in the 1970's the section between Drayton Park and Moorgate stations was converted to 3rd rail only and become part of British Railways, using the Class 313 twin-system trains seen here and elsewhere on this page.

-Away from London four other cities use / did use electric rail systems; all of these featuring the top contact system as on the Southern Electric:-
+Away from London four other cities use / did use electric rail systems; all bar one of these using the top contact system as on the Southern Electric:-

-For reasons of safety it is very unlikely that any new railway electrification schemes here in Britain would be allowed to use the electric rail system - although extensions to the existing systems are allowed.
+For reasons of safety it is very unlikely that any new railway electrification schemes here in Britain would be allowed to use the top contact electric rail system - although extensions to the existing systems are allowed.
 Instead new schemes would be energised via bottom contact 3rd rail or (more likely) overhead wires.